wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/grpc/create-grpc-api-with-multiple-proto-files.md

 ## Invoking a gRPC API

 You will need a gRPC backend in order to invoke the API and get a correct response.
-A sample backend for the Order Service APIs has been provided under [this section.](#sample-backend-for-grpc)
+A sample backend for the Order Service APIs has been provided under [this section.](#sample-backend-for-order-service-api)

 Once your gRPC API has been deployed, you can invoke it either via Postman, a custom client, or the `grpcurl` command-line tool.
-You can download the grpcurl tool from [here](https://github.com/fullstorydev/grpcurl).
-Code for custom clients can be [generated](https://grpc.io/docs/) by providing the modified proto file to the Protocol buffer Compiler.
+You can download the grpcurl tool from <a href="https://github.com/fullstorydev/grpcurl" target="_blank">here</a>.
+Code for custom clients can be <a href="https://grpc.io/docs/" target="_blank">generated</a> by providing the modified proto file to the Protocol buffer Compiler.

-If you are using grpcurl, you can view the various flags needed for sending requests [here](https://github.com/fullstorydev/grpcurl)
+If you are using grpcurl, you can view the various flags needed for sending requests <a href="https://github.com/fullstorydev/grpcurl" target="_blank">here</a>.

 A sample gRPC call is provided below.